HansF/fractal_styleguide_gent-base/docs/01-index.md

 # City of Ghent Style Guide

----
-⚠️️ **NOTE VERSION 6**

-Version 6 is in a far progressed beta stage.
-Keep in mind minor changes can occur in future updates.
-Check the Github page mentioned below for updates until the first stable version 6.

----

 ## Versioning and releases

-We plan biannual releases, please see our
-[versioning and releases page]({{path '/docs/versioning-and-releases'}}) for details.
+We plan continuous releases with improvements, please see our [versioning and releases page]({{path '/docs/versioning-and-releases'}}) for details.
 The changelog is available through our [GitHub repo](https://github.com/StadGent/fractal_styleguide_gent-base/) or on our [changelog page]({{path '/docs/changelog'}}).